 Which option is right for you and your data?
 That will depend on your answers to the items to consider in the previous section.

 Research Computing (RC) is the support team at the University of Virginia whose mission is to empower researchers to achieve more through the use of cutting-edge computational resources.
-They have a great selection of User Guides covering High Performance Computing, Secure Computing, Storage, Cloud, Image Analysis and Data Transfer.
+They have a great selection of User Guides covering High Performance Computing (Rivanna), Secure Computing (Ivy Secure), Storage, Cloud, Data Analysis, Image Analysis, Data Transfer, Bioinformatics, and ACCORD.
 They provide FAQ's in three areas - Rivanna, Ivy, and Storage. their How To guides will help you get started: General, Rivanna, Ivy, and Storage.
 Their Learning Portal compiles workshop and tutorial materials offered by the RC, as well as by the UVa Library Research Data Services and the UVa Health Sciences Library.
 There is an extensive list of Topics and a data catalog.
 Their Projects page highlights some of the work that they have partnered on.

 Information about any of the UVa ITS services can be obtained by contacting the Help Desk.

 OneDrive, accessible from anywhere, is an online cloud storage service from Microsoft and offers 5 terabytes (TB) of storage per individual.
 OneDrive is integrated with Microsoft Office Online, Office 365, and Office desktop suite applications.
 Office Online allows you to create and edit Office documents from any computer with just a web browser.
 With the OneDrive support in the Microsoft Office desktop applications you can also seamlessly access your OneDrive files from within those applications.
 OneDrive also supports collaboration features such as co-authoring, which allows multiple users to simultaneously work on the same document when it is stored in OneDrive.

 To get started with OneDrive simply go to portal.office.com and login using NetBadge.